Chief Executive Officer

 Miguel Del Rosario

-Miguel provides support to all of FanDragon’s departments and initiatives.
+Miguel provides support to all of FanDragon’s business development initiatives.
 Prior to teaming up with his fellow Dragons, Miguel received his Bachelor’s in Business Economics at the University of California, Irvine.
 He was the first in his family to receive a college degree.

 Through his previous roles in and out of school, Miguel has consistently proved to be dynamic, tireless, and curious.
 Whether it was creating programs that give back to disadvantaged communities, supporting the underrepresented student population, or staying close to his Filipino roots and culture — Miguel has made it a personal challenge to be as impactful and involved in his community as possible.